pepkit/geofetch/docs/README.md

 ![](./img/pipeline.svg)

+Key geofetch advantages:

+- Works with GEO and SRA metadata
+- Combines samples from different projects
+- Standardizes output metadata
+- Filters type and size of processed files (from GEO) before downloading them
+- Easy to use
+- Fast execution

 ## Quick example

 `geofetch` runs on the command line.
 This command will download the raw data and metadata for the given GSE number.